atultrp/Personal-Portfolio/README.md

 # Personal-Portfolio
-Personal Portfolio of Atul Tripathi.
+Personal Portfolio of Atul Tripathi By using just HTML and CSS.